Oracle Corporation (ORCL) CEO Safra Catz on Q4 2020 Results - Earnings Call Transcript

 Now we entered Q4 with an enormous pipeline of transactional business.
 As the quarter progressed, we saw a drop-off in deals, especially in the industries most affected by the pandemic.
 As countries begin reopening their economies, many of these discussions have already resumed.

 Since these were not losses to competitors, we believe that most of this business will ultimately be booked.
-And while some customers have deferred projects, we're also rapidly building new pipeline with customers that are moving their on-premise workloads to the cloud.
+And while some customers have deferred projects, were also rapidly building new pipeline with customers that are moving their on-premise workloads to the cloud.

 COVID-19 created challenges that forced companies to reconsider how they work in the cloud, including looking to us as an alternative to AWS and Azure.
 As we engaged with these customers, they found OCI was more performant than our competitors, more secure, less expensive and easy to use, making OCI now a serious part of the infrastructure discussion.
 We are also seeing this on the application side of the business as many customers entered the pandemic unprepared and are now showing renewed interest in modern cloud applications with mobility, social and machine learning built-in.